 There are some key lessons that I learned along the way that I wish someone could have told me.
 These are not prevailing theories from the various youtube videos I have watched.
 I have watched probably 100+ paddle up related videos.

-The motion of paddling up looks easy: paddle straight, pump and paddle, get on foil, and pumps away.
-The whole process takes less than 10 seconds.
-This 10 second sequence of movement is one of the most challenging physical techniques I have ever attempted to learn.
-If I were to learn this again with the hindsight knowledge that I have now, I would break down the sequence of movement into key stages.
+For much of my journey and during the session of first successful paddle-up, I was using this Naish kit: 2024 105 liter downwind board, S27 Carbon 35 mast 75cm, S27 HA stabilizer 280, S27 HA front wing 1800, and a paddle with 95 cm surface area blade.
+The motion of paddling up looks easy: paddle straight, paddle-and-pump, get on foil, and pump away.
+The whole process takes less than 5 seconds.
+This 5 second sequence of movement is one of the most challenging physical techniques I have ever attempted to learn.
+If I were to learn this again with the hindsight knowledge I have now, I would break down the sequence of movement into key stages.

 Tree Topology of the Technical Stages